joestubbs/coe379L-sp25/docs/unit03/cnn.rst

 4. **Fully Connected Layer**: After the last convolutional block, VGG16 has 3 fully connected dense layers, followed by softmax for classification.
 The first two fully connected layers have 4096 neurons each, followed by a third fully connected layer with 1000 neurons, which is the number of classes in the ImageNet dataset for which VGG16 was originally designed.

-VGG16 is available from the ``keras.applications`` package and can be imported using following code.
+VGG16 is available from the ``keras.applications`` package and can be imported using the following code:

 .. code-block:: python3

     from keras.applications.vgg16 import VGG16

 A VGG16 model can be created with a single line code and loaded with "pre-trained" weights.
-In this case, the weights were learned from the ImageNet dataset.
+In this case, we pull the weights learned from training on the ImageNet dataset.

 .. code-block:: python3